UCR-Library-Honors-Ignition-Seminar/week-05-writing-as-code/INSTRUCTIONS-TWINE.md

 ## Step 4: Fill In Your Passages

-1. Click **"<- Back"** to return to the story map
-2. You will see new passage boxes appeared — one for each link you wrote
+1. You will see new passage boxes appeared — one for each link you wrote
-3. Double-click each one to add its text and more links
+2. Double-click each one to add its text and more links

 **Keep branching:**
 ```